sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 8.6 Summary of systematic positioning

-Taken together, the Nablla type model can be classified as a UI design framework whose core is:
+Taken together, the Sercrod type model can be classified as a UI design framework whose core is:

 - template primacy
 - attribute-first semantics